-A. General: Deliver, store and handle all products and materials as specified in Division 1 (and as follows:)

-- B. Top Soil: Deliver top soil in a dry state without enough moisture to allow it to be packed or squeezed into a ball. - C. Balled and Bare Root Plants: Immediately after delivery, set all balled plants on the ground with the balls well protected with soil.
+- A. General: Deliver, store and handle all products and materials as specified in Division 1 (and as follows:) - B. Top Soil: Deliver top soil in a dry state without enough moisture to allow it to be packed or squeezed into a ball. - C. Balled and Bare Root Plants: Immediately after delivery, set all balled plants on the ground with the balls well protected with soil.
 Water and properly maintain all plants until planting.
 Plant or heel in bare rooted plants which cannot be planted immediately upon delivery.
 No materials heeled in for more than a week may be used.
-Before the roots are covered, open bundler and separate the plants.
-In hot weather, maintain stock in a shade house for a minimum of one week to allow plants to recover from digging shock. - D. Grass Seed: Deliver grass seed in standard size bags of the vendor, showing weight, analysis and name of vendor.
+Before the roots are covered, open bundler and separate the plants. - D. Grass Seed: Deliver grass seed in standard size bags of the vendor, showing weight, analysis and name of vendor.
 Store the seed so as not to impair its effectiveness. - E. Sod: Deliver sod to the site in fresh condition and within two days of the time it has been dug. - F. Fertilizer: Deliver fertilizer mixed as specified, in standard size bags, showing weight, analysis and the name of the manufacturer.
 Store the fertilizer in a weatherproof storage place in a manner that will keep it dry without affecting its effectiveness.